Rishi Sunak facing growing pressure from Tory right to toughen Rwanda Bill

 As first reported by The Times, she warned Liam Booth-Smith, the Prime Minister’s chief of staff, of the consequences of failing to block individual legal challenges last month.

-More than 50 Tory MPs have publicly backed right-wing amendments to the Rwanda Bill, which will return to the Commons on Tuesday.
+More than 60 Tory MPs have backed right-wing amendments to the Rwanda Bill, which will return to the Commons on Tuesday.

 But any attempt by the Prime Minister to placate them would be opposed by Tory moderates.